Jaffythethird/cf-tech-challenge/README.md

 # CF Tech Challenge
 ## Introduction
 Hello!
 If you're reading this, you're probably from the company that asked me to do this tech challenge.
-I'll do my best to be as comprehensive as possible without disclosing the entirety of the challenge rules, though reading through the code might have an effect on that.
+The documentation for this project will be sent to my recruiter in PDF format.

 ## Getting Started
 Note: This code is tested and run on terraform version 1.1.9